What is a vision quest

 Can you forgive the people in your life?
 Can you forgive yourself?

-When faced with a difficult situation – current or from the past – don’t hesitate to ask for help from the spirit realm.
+When faced with a difficult situation – current or from the past – don’t hesitate to ask for help from the benevolent spirits of the unseen realms.
 Observe what and who appears.
 Ask to see the truth.

 If the idea of sleeping under the stars with a gurgling stomach freaks you out, here are a few ideas you could still benefit from.

 - A 1 day Vision Quest (no sleeping outside)